tobiaslins/jazz/homepage/homepage/docs/tone-and-voice.md

 ## Core Principles

-Write like you're helping a teammate understand a new tool.
+Write like you're helping a friend understand a new tool.
 Be clear, direct, and practical.
 Assume your reader is smart but busy.

 ## Voice

 - **Direct**: Say what you mean simply
 - **Practical**: Focus on getting things done
-- **Friendly**: Write like you're talking to a colleague
+- **Friendly**: Write like you're talking to a friend
 - **Knowledgeable**: Show depth through examples, not jargon
 - **Progressive**: Build concepts step by step